 Check out a more detailed plan for an email marketing campaign on our knowledge base.

-Such emails are automated and base on users’ behavior or their stage in customers’ lifecycle: welcome series, milestone emails, abandoned cart emails, transactional emails and re-engagement emails.
+These emails are automated and based on users’ behavior or their stage in the customers’ lifecycle: welcome emails, anniversary emails, abandoned cart emails, transactional emails, and re-engagement emails.

 Business-as-usual emails (BAU)

-These emails make the main dialogue with your audience.
-These are promotional emails with special offers, sales, discounts, educational information or announcements.
+These emails make up the primary dialogue with your audience.
+These are promotional emails with special offers, sales, discounts, educational information, or announcements.

-No matter which type of emails you choose to send, there are some common rules on how to make an email copy your subscribers will open.
+No matter which type of emails you choose to send, there are some standard rules on how to make an email copy your subscribers will open.

-While thinking through the content of your email, stick to the following tips:
+While creating your email, stick to the following tips:

 - Create a catchy subject line.
-Limit it to 20 characters and make sure it makes sense with the preheader.
-This way your subscribers will fish out as much as possible about your email while just checking their inbox.
+Limit it to 20 characters and make sure it makes sense with the preheader text.
+This way, your subscribers will fish out as much information as possible about your email while checking their inbox.

-- Bring in relevant content and personalize.
+- Bring in relevant content and personalize it.
 Segment your audience according to their age, location, gender, and preferences to come up with relevant and useful emails in the future.

-According to statistics, on average companies send 2-4 emails a day.
+According to statistics, companies send 2-4 emails a day.
 How often should you email your customers?
 Here’s a list of tips on how to set the email frequency:

-- Cover his question in the subscription form.
-Provide the users with an option to get your email daily, weekly or monthly.
-You can do this while users are subscribing to your newsletters.
+- Cover this question in the subscription form.
+Provide the users with an option to get your email daily, weekly, or monthly.
+You can do this when users subscribe to your email campaigns.